danieldiamond/gitlab-analytics/.gitlab/issue_templates/DE Milestone Planning.md

 ---

 # Velocity and Capacity :race_car:
-We calculate the velocity of our last milestone by dividing the points/weight completed by the number of engineering days that were available.
+We calculate the velocity of our last milestone by dividing the points/weight completed by the number of engineering days that were available. **This section should be filled out by the data engineering team manager or whoever is running the planning**

 ## Last Milestone
 Last Milestone: <!-- link here -->